 When you apply, your CV and covering letter will be viewed and stored by our Diversity Solutions team.
 Firstly, so we can see if Authenticity is the right event for you.
 And secondly, so we can let you know if your application has been successful.

-If we offer you a place at the event and you agree to attend, we’ll need to share your CV, contact details and any dietary or accessibility requirements with the participating companies so they know who’s attending on the day.
+If we offer you a place at the event and you agree to attend, we’ll need to share your CV, contact details and any online accessibility requirements with the participating companies so they know who’s attending on the day.
 It’s also so they can let you know about future career opportunities that might be of interest.
 The participating firms are:

 We’d also love to keep you posted about other events that might be of interest.
 So make sure you tick the box that says you’re happy for us to stay in touch.